 – Victor Webster

-What brought my attention back to the World Water Day was a new report issued by WaterAid, an organization which is always on the forefront of ground-level work on water-related matters and which regularly contributes in our magazine through a regular column and articles.
+What brought my attention back to World Water Day was a new report issued by WaterAid, an organization that is always at the forefront of ground-level work on water-related matters and which regularly contributes to our magazine through a regular column and articles.